ashleydavis/what-could-possibly-go-wrong-blog/_posts/2015-06-08-promises-for-game-development.markdown

 As an example, let's say we have an NPC guard who follows a series of waypoints.
 When the behaviour is completed the NPC is reset to later be triggered again by the player.

 We could use promises in the way mentioned above, chaining together *Then*s to build a sequence that moves the NPC over time through each of the waypoints.
 This means we need to know the waypoints at compile time.
-WeÔÇÖd like to make this data driven, loading the set of waypoints from data.
+We'd like to make this data driven, loading the set of waypoints from data.
 This is a perfect opportunity for *Sequence*.

 Let's assume we have  a function for moving our NPC that returns a promise.
 The promise resolves when the NPC has moved into position: